Documentary film: Narration styles

-In this style, there is a host who appears on camera, conducts interviews, and who also does voice-overs.
+In this style, a host appears on camera, conducts interviews, and does voice-overs.

 Other forms

 Hybrid documentary

 The release of The Thin Blue Line (1988) directed by Errol Morris introduced possibilities for emerging forms of the hybrid documentary.
 Indeed, it was disqualified for an Academy Award because of the stylized recreations.
 Traditional documentary filmmaking typically removes signs of fictionalization to distinguish itself from fictional film genres.
 Audiences have recently become more distrustful of the media's traditional fact production, making them more receptive to experimental ways of telling facts.
 The hybrid documentary implements truth games to challenge traditional fact production.
 Although it is fact-based, the hybrid documentary is not explicit about what should be understood, creating an open dialogue between subject and audience.
 Clio Barnard's The Arbor (2010), Joshua Oppenheimer's The Act of Killing (2012), Mads Brügger's The Ambassador, and Alma Har'el's Bombay Beach (2011) are a few notable examples.